OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 key.
 The `_rev` key can still be used, and functions the same.

 ### Accessing Resources
-Resources can be directly downloaded with an HTTP GET request on it's `/resources/{resourceId}` endpoint.
+A resource can be directly downloaded with an HTTP GET request on its `/resources/{resourceId}` endpoint.
 There are two main format options:

 #### Binary blob